wso2-attic/ballerina-integrator/examples/guides/messaging/reliable-delivery/README.md

 <!-- INCLUDE_CODE: guide/http_message_listener.bal-->

-If the message is successfully stored, HTTP caller will get 202 accept message, or else *500-internal server error*.
+If the message is successfully stored, HTTP caller will get *202-accepted* message, or else *500-internal server error*.
 In this case, the caller is notified of successful message acceptance.

 ### Developing message forwarding service